-For example, PhotoDeck for Brands and Teams is an online media library system that fulfills all the needs of small businesses described above for a uniquely affordable and transparent price.
+For example, PhotoDeck for brands and organizations is an online media library system that fulfills all the needs of small businesses described above for a uniquely affordable and transparent price.
 Our low-cost solution is set up around three main pillars:

 - Organizing: You can group your images and videos into galleries and tag them, so it’s easier to find them.

 - Sharing and distributing: You can collaborate internally and externally and distribute content through a robust interface for your team and a separate branded portal for external stakeholders.

 - Protecting: You can choose who has access to which files, and make sure your assets are always safely stored and compliant with current laws.